cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/analytics.md

 | ------------- | ------------- | ------------- |
 | "rating"  | "helpful"  | "yes" or "no"  |

-## Offsite links
+## Offsite links - global

+We record when a user clicks on a link that directs them to another url that is not on our site. e.g. https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety.html
 | Category  | Action | Label |
 | ------------- | ------------- | ------------- |
 | "click"  | "offsite"  | url  |

-## pdf links
+## PDF links - global

+We record when a user clicks on a pdf link.

 | Category  | Action | Label |
 | ------------- | ------------- | ------------- |
 | "click"  | "pdf"  | url  |

-## Search
+## Search - global

 We record the search terms used when searches are performed to see if we need to create more quick answer content.
-The "got_quick_answers" and "no_quick_answers" actions are used to show when one or more quick answers were found for the search query
+The "got_quick_answers" and "no_quick_answers" actions are used to show when one or more quick answers were found for the search query.

 | Category  | Action | Label |
 | ------------- | ------------- | ------------- |